 Declarative: Knowing What

 Declarative knowledge represents factual understanding about strategies and learning.
-When teaching persuasive writing, pupils with strong declarative knowledge can list techniques: rhetorical questions, emotive language, statistics, anecdotes.
+When teaching persuasive writing, learners with strong declarative knowledge can list techniques: rhetorical questions, emotive language, statistics, anecdotes.
 They know what tools exist in their strategic toolkit.

 Procedural: Knowing How